Mariners notebook: Morning meetings scrapped as COVID-19 protocols redefine spring training

 PEORIA, Ariz. — As the Mariners’ pitchers and catchers, along with the coaching staff, prepared for their first workout of 2021 spring training, manager Scott Servais couldn’t help but feel something was missing.

-Given the COVID-19 restrictions and guidelines for optimal safety, there are a lot of things missing from a typical spring training.
+Given the COVID-19 restrictions, there are a lot of things missing from a typical spring training.
 But one of Servais’ favorite daily activities — the morning team meeting featuring player introductions, interviews and interactions — has been scuttled due to social distancing and limits on gatherings.

+“We really enjoy the morning meetings,” he said Thursday.
+“It’s an opportunity to kind of get our culture ingrained.
+It’s an opportunity where players get to learn from each other, know about each other and learn about everybody’s path to get in that rooms.

-Servais thought about trying to do it on the field or outside, but that also wouldn’t work.
+Servais thought about trying to do it on the field, but that also wouldn’t work.
+He is still taking suggestions to fil that void.

 “We’re trying to come up with some creative ideas,” he said.
 “One of the coaches threw something at me today that we might incorporate, just something to do before we go to stretch every day once the whole team gets in here.
 Spring training needs to be fun.
 It’s an exciting time.
 You get an opportunity for the whole organization — everybody around our big league, the staff and players to be together.”